Unsure of which formula is suitable for your baby?

 We advise that if your baby is generally thriving, there’s usually no need to switch.
 However, if your baby still appears unsatisfied after a feed then ask your healthcare professional about moving on to a hungry milk.
 Hungry milks may help to delay the early onset of weaning.
 Babies who are under 6 months of age but are showing early weaning signs can also benefit from being moved on to a hungry formula.

 Follow on baby milks are suitable from 6 months of age and are specially formulated to complement weaning.
 They provide your growing baby with all the nutrients they need in a smaller volume of milk, leaving room in their tummies for their first weaning foods.

-Another important change at 6 months, is that the natural iron stores your baby was born with start to deplete so follow on milks, such as Aptamil Follow On, contain more iron than Aptamil First and Hungry.
+Another important change at 6 months, is that the natural iron stores your baby was born with start to deplete so follow on milks, such as Aptamil Follow On Milk, contain more iron than Aptamil First Infant Milk and Aptamil Hungry Infant Milk.
 So many mums make the switch to help meet their babies’ changing needs.

 Some mums may also consider changing to cows’ milk at this stage, but this not advised as a main drink until at least 12 months, although it can be used in cooking before then.

 Reaching 1 year is a real milestone.
 Your baby is now a toddler and needs nutrients to fuel their increasing activity and growth.
 As they develop their own personalities, they may become more stubborn about their likes and dislikes, so it can sometimes be a challenge to provide them with all the goodness they need from their food.
 This is when milks like Aptamil Growing Up Milk 1-2 years and Aptamil Growing Up Milk 2-3 years can help; they’re specially developed to help support your toddler’s diet.